Iliain/silverstripe-google-config/README.md

 * Google Places

+### Permissions

+You'll need to be either an Administrator, or have the `CMS_ACCESS_GoogleConfig` permission to access and edit the Google Config section in the CMS.

 ## Usage

 You can call data from the Google settings on the frontend via `$GoogleConfig`, like so: